 If you have the time and dedication this is a sure fire winner.

-4) Sign up with a DJ agency
+4) Sign up with a DJ agency or booking site

 When I first started out I eventually got an agent.
 It was one of the promoters who gave me my residencies at Heaven and The Cross.
 When I got a bit bigger and more in demand I went in search for a proper agency.
 It was really difficult then.
 Unless you were someone like Carl Cox, agencies wouldn't give you the time of day.
 There definitely wasn't as many good options as there is now. it's much easier having the internet (and Google).